NDAs, Confidentiality, Non-Solicitation, and Non-Competition Agreements – PART 2

 The “don’t steal our people” section of an agreement might read: Vendor shall not interfere with Company’s relationship with, nor entice away from the Company, any person who, at any time during the effective period of the agreement, was an employee of the Company.

-In terms of translation agreements, non-solicitation language is more likely to be found in agreements between agencies, wherein each agency does not want to lose its best project managers to the other agency.
+In terms of translation agreements, non-solicitation language is more likely to be found in agreements between translation agencies, who often subcontract services to each other, wherein each agency does not want to lose its best project managers to the other agency.

 It is unlikely that a freelance translator would encounter non-solicitation language in an agreement with an agency, however, it is possible.
 A translator could conceivably entice an agency’s project manager to join the translator and create a new agency, or could entice a project manager to work for another agency, cutting out the original agency who brought the translator and their project manager together.
 Therefore, an agency-translator contract provision forbidding solicitation is not, in and of itself, unreasonable.